joshfrench/om-wiki-fork/Intermediate-Tutorial.md

 This will start up the Datomic transactor.

-Now in some other directory run the following:
+Now in some other directory run the following to generate the tutorial from the `om-async-tut` Lein template:

 ```
 lein new om-async-tut om-async